|

 KM: So, you have an Array Mbira.

-the Hammered Dulcimer, at least in the way I would play
+like the Hammered Dulcimer, at least in the way I would

-chords or chord progressions, or riffs within some chord,
+kinds of chords or chord progressions, or riffs within some

-learn how to transpose, etc. SO, it is the same sort of
+chord, learn how to transpose, etc. SO, it is the same sort

 NSR: Yes.
 I just bought

-are mostly diatonic but have a different layout than the
+as those are mostly diatonic but have a different layout

-left to right keyboard arrangement.
-The array is more like
+than the left to right keyboard arrangement.
+The array is

-a lead steel pan with a circle of fifths chromatic arrangement
+more like a lead steel pan with a circle of fifths chromatic

-but in a straight line like a keyboard and not haphazard
+arrangement but in a straight line like a keyboard and not

 I think you're right about the inherent

-most of my pentatonic ones in a rhythmic fashion as that's
+I play most of my pentatonic ones in a rhythmic fashion

-what I hear on a lot of traditional recordings - rhythm
+as that's what I hear on a lot of traditional recordings

-and melody.
-The ones tuned to more 6-7 pitch tunings have
+- rhythm and melody.
+The ones tuned to more 6-7 pitch tunings

-some harmonic patterns so I tend to play those that way.
+have some harmonic patterns so I tend to play those that

-Personally, I find when there is a lot of harmony, it limits
+way.
+Personally, I find when there is a lot of harmony,

-what you can do rhythmically or it gets in the way sometimes
+it limits what you can do rhythmically or it gets in the

-as you have to play only certain notes at certain times
+way sometimes as you have to play only certain notes at

-and only when the chords change.
-Music based on rhythm and
+certain times and only when the chords change.
+Music based

-melody (like African or Indian or Middle Eastern) for me
+on rhythm and melody (like African or Indian or Middle Eastern)

 of the rhythm and melody in your recordings.
 But my personal

-music puts at least as much emphasis on the harmonic elements
+music puts at least as much emphasis on the harmonic elements—you

 while I do it mainly harmonically.
 I understand it isn't